 Q 1.
 Have you seen evaporation in your surrounding?
 If yes, can you write any two examples?

 The students can write any two example here such as: drying of clothes, making of salt in salt pans, drying of spilled water on floor, drying of roads after rains.

-Q 2 .
+Q 2.
 What do you observe when a liquid evaporates in a container?
-Do you see any change happening which indicates evaporation is taking place?
+Do you see any change happening in liquid which indicates that evaporation is taking place?

 Here it is important to highlight that we don't see the evaporation actually taking place.
 All we observe is the disappearance of a liquid.
-Historically, many philosophers reasoned that water bodies lose water which is sucked up by the sun.
-Many said it is wind which carries away water, and without sun and wind, no evaporation can take place.
-Only with several indirect evidences collected in 17 th century, we have started to infer its nature and the changes taking place during evaporation, particularly loss of thermal energy from a system and reduction in mass of the liquid system.
-Fill in the blank to complete the sentence: The process of a liquid at the liquid gas interface is called evaporation. changing to vapour phase (or gaseous phase) Q 3 .
+Historically, many philosophers reasoned that water bodies lose water which is sucked up by the Sun.
+Many said it is wind which carries away water, and without the Sun and wind, no evaporation can take place.
+Only with several indirect evidences collected in the 17th century, we have started to infer its nature and the changes taking place during evaporation, particularly loss of thermal energy from a system and mass reduction in the liquid system.

+Fill in the blank to complete the sentence: The process of a liquid at the liquid surface (in contact with air or a gas) is called evaporation.

+changing to vapour phase (or gaseous phase)

+Q 3.
 What are the factors that you know which affect evaporation?

-Nature of liquid.
-Surface area, air flow, temperature, humidity in the air.
+Nature of liquid, Surface area, air flow, temperature, humidity in the air.

 Every liquid can be turned into a gas if enough energy is available to the molecules constituting the liquid.
 The energy needed by molecules depends on factors such as the type of liquid or its temperature.
 At a higher temperature, and with higher area of liquid-gas interface, and at higher flow rate of air, evaporation is higher.
 If the air already has vapour of the liquid, then net rate of evaporation would be lower.
-When the air is saturated with the vapour, there would be no net evaporation.
+When the air is saturated with the vapour (i.e., it cannot hold any more vapour), there would be no net evaporation.